Find Affordable College Courses

 1 Yearly Graduations

 The 6th most popular school in the country for biomedical science majors who are seeking their associate degree is Oglala Lakota College.
+Each year, around 1,200 students seeking various degrees attend the university.
 The average in-state tuition for full-time undergraduates is $2,016 per year, while in-state graduate students, on average, pay $2,070 per year.
-For the 2020-2021 academic year, 1 associate degrees were handed out to biomedical science majors at Oglala Lakota College.
-Of these students, 100% were women and 100% were members of underrepresented racial-ethnic groups.
+During the most recent year for which we have data, 1 people received their associate degree in biomedical science from Oglala Lakota College.
+Of these students, 67% were women and 100% were members of underrepresented racial-ethnic groups.

 Below are some popular majors that are similar to biomedical science that offer associate degrees.